zhoufel1/pypass/README.md

 3. [User Guide](#user-guide)

 ## Features
-Pypass serves as an alternative to pricey and bloated GUI-based password managers as well as CLI solutions that are well made but often hard to use.
+Pypass serves as an alternative to pricey and bloated GUI-based password managers as well as well written CLI solutions that are very functional but often hard to use.
 Some features include:

 * Secure storage of passwords in an embedded database.
 * SHA256 based encryption.